S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB3.md

 ---

-**Objective:** The aim of this Lab3 is to integrate the smart contracts you developed in Lab1 and Lab2 with a Voting dApp for users to access the dApp using the web browser.
+**Objective:** The aim of this Lab3 is to integrate the smart contracts you developed in Lab1 and Lab2 with a Crowdfunding dApp for users to access the dApp using the web browser.

 ---